Subscribe to newsletter

 The infamous Devil’s Staircase is a highlight of the West Highland Way, a steep, zigzagging path that takes walkers up the spectacular ridge of Aonach Eagach.
 Offering fabulous views over Glencoe, the imposing path looks trickier than it actually is, and walkers usually get a real thrill when they finally reach the top, with a remarkable vista, including Ben Nevis, from the pass.

-On the self-guided West Highland Way walking tour, you can expect to see some of Scotland’s most famous highlights, including the Devil’s Staircase and the largest lake in Scotland: Loch Lomond.
-Once you reach Fort William, top off your trek by climbing Ben Nevis, the highest peak in the UK!
+Expect to meander through, by, and across several noteworthy highlights on your self-guided West Highland Way, including the Devil’s Staircase and the largest loch in Scotland: Loch Lomond.
+Once you reach Fort William, you will put a stamp on your trek by climbing Ben Nevis, the highest peak in the U.K!

-The thought of embarking on a self-guided tour through Scotland’s ever-so-famous Highlands may sound daunting, but, although it’s remote, it’s well travelled and the route is well-signed.
-There’s no better introduction to the majesty of the Scottish wilderness!
+The thought of embarking on a self-guided tour through Scotland’s ever-so-famous Highlands may sound daunting, but, although it’s remote, it’s well travelled and contains a lot of directional markings.

 Ben Nevis